 "Well, Tarl Cabot, tarnsman," said Lord Nishida, "we have solved one of our problems."
-"How is that?"
-I asked.

 "We have discovered our assassin," said Lord Nishida.

 "This man, whose head is still muchly in his helmet, is Lykourgos, and this other, he with the crossbow, is Quintus, so one or the other, perhaps both, are of the Assassins."